-ESOL-090 Advanced Academic Reading
+ESOL 090 Advanced Reading 3 cr.

 This advanced course focuses on critical and analytical reading skills and vocabulary development that are necessary for content courses Students will be asked to demonstrate an understanding of reading materials with a variety of comprehension exercises and writing assignments.
 Grammar is taught in the context of the readings and student generated writing.
-This course must be completed with a "C" grade or better in order to take college level courses.
-Prerequisite(s): A grade of "C" or better in all ESL Level II courses or ESL placement test.
-Prerequisite(s): ESOL placement test
+This course must be completed with a C grade or better in order to take college level courses.
+The credits earned in this course will not count toward a degree with SMCC.

-ESOL-095 Advanced Academic Writing
+ESOL 095 Advanced Writing 3 cr.

 This advanced course focuses on academic writing skills necessary for content courses Students will continue to develop their abilities with sentence structure, paragraph writing, and essays from personal experience and readings.
 Students will learn to cite sources and answer essay questions from readings.
 Grammar is taught in the context of the readings and student generated writing.
-This course must be completed with a "C" grade or better in order to take college level courses.
-Prerequisite(s): A grade of "C" or better in all ESL Level II courses or ESL placement test.
+This course must be completed with a C grade or better in order to take college level courses.
+The credits earned in this course will not count toward a degree with SMCC.